p3t/spring-cursorpaging/README.md

 ## Generate the JPA metamodel

-The cursorpaging library is easier to use, when the JPA metamodel is generated to define the available attributes.
+The Spring-CursorPaging library is most easy to use, when the JPA metamodel is generated to define the available attributes.
 This is done by the `hibernate-jpamodelgen` annotation processor (in case you are using eclipse-link or another ORM there should be a similar one available).